crosscompute/crosscompute-docs/docs/automation-framework/README.md

 # Automation Framework

-Automate your Jupyter notebooks and Python scripts as web-based reports, tools, widgets, dashboards, wizards.
+Automate your Jupyter notebooks and scripts as web-based reports, tools, widgets, dashboards, wizards.

 - Reports are documents that update when the data changes.
 - Tools are forms that transform input variables into output variables.